Maria Nazdravan Transpersonal Psychotherapist Tarot Reading Jungian Psychology London

 Service

-In the Arthurian legend of The Holy Grail, the young Perceval can save the wounded Fisher King and restore health in the kingdom with one important question: “Whom does the grail serve”?
+In the Arthurian legend of The Holy Grail, the young Perceval can save the wounded Fisher King and restore health in the kingdom with one important question: “Whom does the grail serve?”
 I believe we’re all given an option in our lives.
-Do we want to serve our egos or something greater, be that an idea, a group of people, a value, or the great mystery some might call god?
-I’ve chosen the latter–or, better yet, it has chosen me.
+Do we want to serve our egos or something greater—be that an idea, a group of people, a value, or the great mystery some might call god?
 My work is now to support others in finding their way to this place within themselves through the mud of the personality, trauma, and societal “shoulds”.

 Wholeness